Joe Acanfora: Suspended from teaching

 Although Acanfora performed the office work to which he was transferred, he repeatedly requested that he be reinstated to his classroom position.
 These requests were denied, Acanfora being advised that the transfer would remain in effect pending investigation, but that the transfer was "in no way to be construed as punitive action."

 In fact, as the district court later found, the investigation conducted by respondents was "cursory."
 Miedema wrote to Penn State University and to the Secretary of Education for the State of Pennsylvania requesting information about Acanfora's suspension from his student teaching position and the controversy concerning his certification.
 Penn State responded that Acanfora had "successfully completed the student teacher assignment", and that the brief suspension therefrom had been motivated by his joining the lawsuit to obtain accreditation of HOPS, a suspension which all concerned had recognized to be an invasion of Acanfora's constitutional rights and which had been quickly corrected.
 The Secretary of Education responded that Acanfora's performance as a student and as a student teacher had been satisfactory in all respects, and that he had deemed Acanfora to be of "good moral character" in deciding to certify him.
 Both responses were received by Miedema in late October.

 At no time throughout the "investigation" which was the ostensible reason for the "temporary" transfer, did school authorities make any inquiry concerning Acanfora's conduct as a classroom teacher at Parkland Junior High School, nor was he offered or provided a hearing of any kind.

 Although court testimony revealed the "investigation" was completed upon receipt of the letters from Pennsylvania, and although those letters contained nothing but praise for Acanfora, Montgomery County Schools did not reinstate him to the classroom.

 The transfer of Acanfora became a subject of great public interest, both locally and nationally.
-Acanfora accepted invitations to appear on several radio and television programs including CBS's 60 Minutes, which devoted a 20-minute segment to the case, entitled "The Case of Joe Acanfora"."60 Minutes video here" The substance of his remarks in all those appearances was threefold, that:
+Acanfora accepted invitations to appear on several radio and television programs including CBS's 60 Minutes, which devoted a 20-minute segment to the case, entitled "The Case of Joe Acanfora".
+The substance of his remarks in all those appearances was threefold, that: